 To create a Network Profile, go to Devices > Networks > select + New.

-A Bridge is required to be assigned to a network profile, allowing it to obtain time from its NTP time source and send data to and download settings from OneVue.
+A Bridge is required to be added to your OneVue account and configured with its network settings (OneVue network profile).
+Its network configuration allows a Bridge to obtain time from its NTP time source and send data to and download settings from OneVue.

 Device Preconfiguration: completed online from OneVue before an order is shipped from Primex.
 The OneVue account ID and settings provided are configured into each Bridge and labeled by Primex.

 To complete Device Preconfiguration from OneVue, go to the Dashboard > from the To Do list select the order's link.